mtyn/polar/README.md

 (terminal and editor themes also use a lighter near-white background colour for improved readability)

-- iTerm2
+- iTerm2, Kitty, Terminal.app,

 ### Currently using modified colours

-- Jetbrains, Kitty, Terminal.app, Slack, Tmux, VSCode, XCode, Xfce Terminal
+- Jetbrains, Tmux, VSCode, XCode, Xfce Terminal